Constance Collier: Early life and stage career

-In the early 1920s, she established a close friendship with the actor Ivor Novello.
+In the early 1920s, she established a close friendship with actor Ivor Novello.
 They both appeared in the silent film The Bohemian Girl in 1922 with Gladys Cooper and Ellen Terry.
 They wrote together under the pen name "James Lestrange".
 Around the same time, Collier became seriously ill from diabetes and treatment proved expensive.
-She was sent to Switzerland for treatment in 1923 then taken to a doctor in Strasbourg.
+She was sent to Switzerland for treatment in 1923, then taken to a doctor in Strasbourg.
 She was the first patient in Europe ever to be treated with the drug insulin following its recent discovery by Frederick Banting and others in Toronto.
 Fully recovered, she played the Duchesse de Surennes in Somerset Maugham's comedy Our Betters, and in the following year, collaborated with Ivor Novello on a play called The Rat.
 She also appeared in several plays with him, including the British version of the American play, The Firebrand by Edwin Justus Mayer.
-In 1924, Collier introduced Novello to the poet Siegfried Sassoon, with whom she had a six-month affair.
+In 1924, Collier introduced Novello to poet Siegfried Sassoon, with whom he had a six-month affair.
 While Sassoon destroyed his diary for this period, his unhappiness over their relationship became well-known, and according to his biographer Jean Moorcroft Wilson, it 'pitched him into [what he referred to as] an "unblinking hell"'.

-Collier's writing career is notable for her collaboration with Deems Taylor on the libretto of the opera Peter Ibbetson, which was premiered at the Metropolitan Opera in February 1931 and which received mixed reviews.
+Collier's writing career is notable for her collaboration with Deems Taylor on the libretto of the opera Peter Ibbetson, which was premiered at the Metropolitan Opera in February 1931 with mixed reviews.
 In 1935, upon her arrival in Hollywood, Luise Rainer hired Collier to improve Rainer's theatre acting and English, and to learn the basics of film acting.